-In his book Plato not Prozac!
-Lou Marinoff relates a Buddhist parable which expresses a similar theme:
+In his book Plato, not Prozac!
+Lou Marinoff relates a Buddhist parable that expresses a similar theme:

 “A monk kept a teacup by his bed, and every night before he went to sleep he turned it upside down.
 Each morning he righted it.
 When a puzzled novice inquired, the monk explained that he was symbolically emptying the cup of life each night to signify his acquiescence in his own mortality.
 The ritual reminded him that he had done the things he needed to do that day and so was ready should death come for him.
 Each morning then he turned the cup up to accept the gift of a new day.
 He was taking life one day at a time, acknowledging the wonderful gift of life with each dawn but prepared to relinquish it at the end of each day.”

 KEVIN J. BROWNE

 Philosopher / Educator